Best Nursing Schools in Louisiana

 Explore your options when it comes to taking a degree program.
 Accelerated programs can be completed in 12 to 18 months in the state of Louisiana, at one of the four colleges offering this type of program.
 Accelerated programs are intense in nature and require full-time, on campus attendance, as most have clinical hours that run consecutively will the course load.
 When looking into admission requirements candidates are urged to look at prerequisite courses, as these will need to be completed before entrance into the program.
 If you require completion of courses before attending the program, this can have an effect on the overall tuition costs, as well as other various factors, such as housing.

-The University of Holy Cross' home is the city of New Orleans, Louisiana.
-Nursing students from throughout the state work toward their BSN or MSN degree here - either as a new or returning student.
+The University of Holy Cross' home is the city of New Orleans.
+Nursing students from throughout the state work toward their BSN degree here, where they enjoy no wait lists for admission, multiple clinical affiliates, and a higher than average first-time NCLEX exam pass rate.
+Students can complete their coursework in just 6 semesters.
 UHC's graduates learn to evaluate and apply their experience to improve their practice.
-Follow the link to learn more about the University of Holy Cross nursing program.

 LSU of Alexandria